ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 5. Make a POST request in which we specify the request service as using url parameters as well as some parameters in the request body (`/termine/location?mdt=$id&select_cnc=1&cnc-8580=0 ...`).
 6. Make a final GET request to get the results (`/termine/suggest`).

-Armed with this knowledge of how the portal works, I can now begin automatising the appointment checking process.
+Armed with this knowledge of how the portal works, I can now begin automating the appointment checking process.

 ## 2. Lambda function
 Now, to automate the process, I will be using Python along with the `requests` library to make the needed GET and POST requests.